Luxury and opulence, delivered: The Carlyle, a Rosewood Hotel in New York City

 I booked my stay with TPG’s luxury travel agent, who handled this one-night reservation the day before.
-For my Tuesday night stay in May, I paid roughly $955 (about £692).
+For my Tuesday night stay in May, I paid roughly $955.
 However, booking through the agent got me a whole suite of perks including a room upgrade, $100 on-property credit, complimentary breakfast for two, free overnight parking and more.

-If you do want to book a stay at The Carlyle, I highly recommend that you check out several premium programmes in which this hotel participates.
-You can find The Carlyle on American Express’ Fine Hotels and Resorts.
-Booking through this service will get you pretty much the same additional amenities I received upon check-in, so this is a great way to stretch your dollars when booking such an expensive hotel.
+If you do want to book a stay at The Carlyle, I highly recommend that you check out several premium programs in which this hotel participates.
+You can find The Carlyle on American Express’ Fine Hotels and Resorts, Chase’s Luxury Hotel and Resort Collection and Mastercard Travel and Lifestyle Services.
+Booking through these services will get you pretty much the same additional amenities I received upon check-in, so this is a great way to stretch your dollars when booking such an expensive hotel.

-New York City offers an experience for every type of traveller.
-Although I currently live in Manhattan (on the Lower East Side), I love that I can visit different neighbourhoods and be transported into a completely different world.
+New York City offers an experience for every type of traveler.
+Although I currently live in Manhattan (on the Lower East Side), I love that I can visit different neighborhoods and be transported into a completely different world.

 For those looking for New York glam (without too much flashiness), the Upper East Side is where you’ll want to stay.